-The baseline data was similar in all three groups for body mass index (C group: $32.39\pm4.35 \text{ kg/m}^2$, L group: $32.42\pm4.22 \text{ kg/m}^2$, P group: $32.36\pm4.86 \text{ kg/m}^2$), fat stores (C group: $41.3\pm4.9\%$; L group: $41.7\pm6.4\%$; P group: $42.0\pm5.7\%$), as well as for the plasma leptin levels (C group: $21.7\pm8.4 \text{ ng/ml}$; L group: $21.5\pm9.3 \text{ ng/ml}$; P group: $20.3\pm9.1 \text{ ng/ml}$) which under stable weight conditions reflect body fat stores.
-An average weight loss of $3.8\pm1.6 \text{ kg}$ was achieved in response to WM.
+The baseline data were similar in all three groups for body mass index (C group: 32.39 ± 4.35 kg/m2, L group: 32.42 ± 4.22 kg/m2, P group: 32.36 ± 4.86 kg/m2), fat stores (C group: 41.3 ± 4.9 %; L group: 41.7 ± 6.4 %;

+P group: 42.0±5.7 %) and plasma leptin levels (C group: 21.7±8.4 ng/ml; L group: 21.5±9.3 ng/ml; P group: 20.3±9.1 ng/ml) which under stable weight conditions reflect body fat stores.
+An average weight loss of 3.8±1.6 kg was achieved in response to WM.
 Table 1 summarizes significant changes in anthropometric, psychobehavioral and hormonal parameters in the whole cohort.
 Decreases in body weight, BMI, body circumferences and skinfolds were demonstrated.
-In response to WM, the Beck depression score, hunger scores and disinhibition scores decreased whereas the restraint score increased.
+In response to WM, the Beck depression score, hunger scores and disinhibition scores decreased, whereas the restraint score increased.
 Significant decreases in serum leptin and NPY levels were shown.
-A significant decline in fasting blood glucose and insulin concentrations was demonstrated together with a significant rise in SHBG level, whereas no significant changes in serum adiponectin (- $0.06 \pm 2.69 \text{ mg/l}$) and resistin (- $0.18 \pm 0.78 \mu \text{g/l}$) levels were observed.
+A significant decline in fasting blood glucose and insulin concentrations was demonstrated together with a significant rise in SHBG level, whereas no significant changes in serum adiponectin (-0.06±2.69 mg/l) and resistin ($-0.18\pm0.78 \mu g/l$) levels were observed.

-No significant differences were observed in any of the values concerning anthropometric, body composition, psychobehavioural, biochemical and hormonal parameters when the three groups differing in the calcium intake were compared both before and after the weight reduction.
+No significant differences were observed in any anthropometric, body composition, psychobehavioral, biochemical and hormonal parameters when the three groups differing in the calcium intake were compared both before and after the weight reduction.
 Only selected data from 52 measured parameters are shown in Table 2.

-As shown in Table 3, significant decreases in body weight, BMI and fat mass were observed in both the calcium-treated groups and in the group receiving a placebo.
+As shown in Table 3, significant decreases in body weight, BMI and fat mass were observed in both the calcium-treated groups and in the group receiving placebo.
 No significant differences in the decreases in anthropometric indexes and fat mass were demonstrated between the three groups of patients.
-On the other hand, a significant decline in FFM was shown in a group treated with a placebo (-1.46 \pm 3.36 kg, p = 0.006) while both groups provided with additional calcium did not exhibit any significant changes in FFM.
-Hunger score decreased significantly in both groups treated with calcium (calcium carbonate group: -1.54 \pm 2.59, p = 0.010; Lactoval group: - 1.76 \pm 2.98, p = 0.017) whereas a decline of hunger score in placebo treated group was not significant (-0.38 \pm 2.56).
+On the other hand, a significant decline in FFM was shown in the group treated with placebo (-1.46 ± 3.36 kg, p=0.006), while both groups provided with additional calcium did not exhibit any significant changes in FFM.
+Hunger score decreased significantly in both groups treated with calcium (calcium carbonate group: -1.54 ± 2.59 , p=0.010; Lactoval group: -1.76 ± 2.98 , p=0.017) whereas a decline of hunger score in the placebo-treated group was not significant (0.38 ±2.56).

 Figure 1 demonstrates a significant difference in the change of resistin level in response to WM between the placebo-treated group and the joint cohort including both calcium-treated groups.
-In contrast to the WM-induced increase in resistin level in the placebo-treated group, a decrease in mean resistin level was demonstrated in the joint calcium-treated group.
+In contrast to the WMinduced increase in resistin levels in the placebo-treated group, a decrease in mean resistin level was demonstrated in the joint calcium-treated group.